rand-net/awsm-cmd/readme.md

  BROWSER="{DEFAULT_BROWSER}"
 ```

-* Specify your custom browser
+* Or you can specify your custom browser while running the command

 ```
 rofi-awsm -s  -b firefox